Trazodone for Dogs: How It Can Help Your Pup's Anxiety

 Potential Trazodone Side Effects in Dogs

 Dogs generally tolerate trazodone well, but the following side effects may occur:

 Some dogs will respond poorly to trazodone and experience increased anxiety or agitation.
 Stop this medication and contact your vet if trazodone is making your dog's fear or anxiety worse.

 Trazodone Dosage for Dogs

 Trazodone is given to dogs orally as a pill.
-The recommended dosage of trazodone for dogs generally ranges from 1 to 19 milligrams per kilogram of the dog's mass, per day.
-Dogs with chronic behavioral disorders may be prescribed the extended-release tablets to be taken daily.
+The recommended trazodone dosage for dogs generally ranges from 1 to 19 milligrams per kilogram of the dog's mass, per day.
+Dogs with chronic behavioral disorders may be prescribed extended-release tablets to be taken daily.
 However, trazodone can be used on an as-needed basis with a fast onset as long as you are not using extended-release tablets.
 This can be very helpful for sudden scary events, like thunderstorms.

 It's possible for dogs to overdose on trazodone if they are accidentally given too much or they get into the bottle of pills.
 Be sure to keep this and other medications out of your dog's reach.
 Trazodone overdose can cause serotonin syndrome, a dangerous condition that may cause the following:

 Seek professional help if your dog overdoses on trazodone.
 Call your local veterinarian, a nearby animal emergency center, or a pet poison control service like ASPCA Animal Poison Control at (888) 426-4435 or Pet Poison Helpline at (855) 764-7661.
 You may be advised to induce vomiting if the overdose occurred within the last hour.
 Your dog may also need veterinary supportive care to manage symptoms and provide comfort.